foolip/mdn-bcd-collector/DESIGN.md

 ## Tests

-BCD itself and reffy-reports are used to generate tests, and tests can also be written manually.
+BCD itself and webref are used to generate tests, and tests can also be written manually.
 The output of a test is arbitrary JSON, which must be interpreted with knowledge of what the test does.